realh/gbxutils/README.md

 ## Working tools

-These are in the `bin` folder and should be run with node.
+These are in the `bin` folder and should be run with [node.js](https://nodejs.org/).
 Be careful not to clobber your input files with outputs.
 This project is still very new and likely to be buggy.

 ### gbxtojson.js